WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * data is replicated by default, spread across 3 AZs

+- you will need an EC2 instance to run int

+* one neat trick I saw is to scale this DB up when you have to perform some kind of operations.
+Then exports the results to Athenta for quering and scale down the database.

 ### QLDB (Quantum Ledger Database)

 - database for tracking pre and post states of data.
 This is very useful for **banking, payroll, finance, even voting**